Chewy Almond Macaroons

 This easy macaroons recipe will give you some rather smaller versions compared to the ones we had in Cornwall.

 But they taste just as good and are very moreish, so make sure you make enough of them!
-The small ones also fit in the cookie jar!
+The small ones also fit in our cookie jar!

 You could always try making them a bit bigger I suppose if you prefer, but they may take a bit more time to cook properly, and they may be more difficult to remove from the baking sheet.